Parameter Invariance Analysis of Moment Equations Using Dulmage-Mendelsohn Decomposition: Introduction

-In this study, we propose a systematic method for analyzing the parameter invariance of stationary moments in general chemical reaction networks by leveraging the structural information of the moment equations.
-We utilize the Dulmage-Mendelsohn (DM) decomposition \cite{DM1958, DM1994, DMsolver1990}, a graph-based matrix operation that extracts a welldetermined subequations from a system of linear equations, to identify determinable variables in the highly underdetermined stationary moment equations and the dependency structure among the variables.
-By linking this structure to unreachability analysis in directed graphs, we establish a general algorithm to systematically identify stationary moments whose partial derivatives with respect to parameters are structurally zero.
-The proposed method contributes to a broader understanding of homeostasis while explicitly accounting for the stochastic nature of biochemical reactions.
+In this study, we propose a systematic method for analyzing the invariance of stationary moments with respect to arbitrary parameters by leveraging the structural information of the moment equations.
+We utilize the Dulmage-Mendelsohn (DM) decomposition \cite{DM1958, DMsolver1990}, a graph-based matrix operation that extracts welldetermined subequations from a system of linear equations, to identify determinable variables in the highly underdetermined stationary moment equations and the dependency structure among the variables.
+By linking this structure to unreachability analysis in directed graphs, we establish a computationally tractable algorithm to systematically identify stationary moments whose partial derivatives with respect to parameters are structurally zero.
+The proposed method contributes to a broader understanding and application of homeostasis by explicitly accounting for the stochastic nature of biochemical reactions.